neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 * Reboot.
 * Delete V-Control Pro preferences by following [these instructions](./troubleshooting.md/#resetting-v-control-pro-on-windows)
 * If you are using an Ethernet surface, follow these instructions:
-    * Uninstall NPcap, if you already installed it.
+    * Uninstall Npcap, if you already installed it.
     * Uninstall Win10Pcap.
 If you get an error that one or more DLLs are in use then do this:
         * Reboot
         * Reinstall Win10Pcap
-        * Uninstall Win10 Pcap.
+        * Uninstall Win10Pcap.
     * You must uninstall Win10Pcap completely, without errors, for V-Control Pro to operate on Windows 11.
-    * After Win10Pcap is uninstalled successfully, install NPcap, [available here.](https://npcap.com/#download)
+    * After Win10Pcap is uninstalled successfully, install Npcap, [available here.](https://npcap.com/#download)
 * Open the Device Manager.
 Select the View menu and enable "Show Hidden Items."
 * If any "V-Control" related midi ports are shown, they must all be uninstalled manually.
 This is very important.
 If you don't, DAWs will see these hidden midi ports and not connect properly.
 Because V-Control Pro is not installed at this point, you should not see any V-Control midi ports in Device Manager.
 * Install the latest V-Control Pro available at [Installers](https://neyrinck.com/download/v-control-pro/)
 * Reboot
 * Launch V-Control Pro.
 * Add you surface to V-Control Pro Setups as described [HERE](v-control-pro/controllers-overview/)
 * If you are using Pro Tools, you must delete the Pro Tools Preferences.
-If you don't, Pro Tools will not correctly communicate with V-Control Midi ports.
+If you don't, Pro Tools will not correctly communicate with V-Control MIDI ports.
 [See Here.](https://www.sweetwater.com/sweetcare/articles/how-do-i-trash-my-pro-tools-preferences/#Trash-Pro-Tools-Preferences-for-PC)
 * Launch the DAW and set it up as described [HERE](./pro-tools.md)

 #### I Updated From V-Control Pro 2 To V-Control Pro 3 And It Stopped Working